Mosquito Fleet Collective Leadership Team

 El (they/them)

-El is a queer Kapampangan-American artist and organizer!
-They’ve been organizing with the Fleet for almost two years, and have experience organizing in climate justice, forest defense, and abolitionist movements.
-At the Fleet, you can find them hosting art builds, guiding social paddles, and leading trainings (on and off the water)!
+El (they/them) is a queer Kapampangan-American political artist and organizer!
+They’ve been organizing with the Fleet since 2023, and have experience organizing in climate justice, forest defense, and abolitionist movements.
 Collective liberation, community-building, and abolition are at the core of their organizing principles.
 When they’re not organizing or kayaking, you can find them making art at the IPRC, singing karaoke with their friends, or meandering through their neighborhood to find friendly cats to pet!

 -